 The downside of the Sensate is its price.
 It’s not the most affordable kitchen faucet on the market and most consumers will prefer a more affordable product such as the Moen 7295SRS Brantford.
 It comes in chrome finish, pull out sprayer, and costs costs about 60% less than the Sensate.

 Best Kitchen Faucets of 2020 – Our Top Picks

 Our review process

-Today’s kitchen faucets are available in many styles, shapes, finishes, and they incorporate numerous unique technologies.
-You can mount them on the wall, counter, or sink and it can be quite overwhelming and daunting to find the one that suits you best.
+Kitchen faucets in 2020 are available in many styles, shapes, finishes, and they incorporate numerous unique technologies.
+You can mount them on the wall, counter, or on the kitchen sink and it can be quite overwhelming and daunting to find the one that suits you best.
 Here are a couple of factors you should take into consideration before you decide to buy one.